 Mr. Weinbaum holds an MBA in Health Care Administration from The Wharton School, University of Pennsylvania, and is a NJ Licensed Clinical Alcohol and Drug Counselor.
 He currently serves on numerous boards and professional committees, including the NJ Chapter-American Correctional Association, NJ Public Health Association, DMHAS Professional Advisory Committee, Trenton Health Team/Community Advisory Board, and Burlington Co.
 Local Advisory Committee on Alcoholism & Drug Abuse, and volunteers with several local prevention groups.

-Second VP: Cynthia Golembeski
+First VP: Cynthia Golembeski

 Cynthia Golembeski has research, policy, and advocacy experience directly related to improving the health and well being of vulnerable populations.
 Overall, her work within governmental, academic, and nonprofit contexts has primarily focused on violence prevention, criminal justice reform, HIV/AIDS, and health equity.
 She has previously worked in South Africa where she was a Fulbright grantee.
 Cynthia is Second Vice President of the New Jersey Public Health Association and active with Everytown for Gun Safety.
 She is currently pursuing a joint PhD/JD degree at Rutgers University.
 She received her undergraduate education at UC Berkeley and an MPH from Columbia University.

-Rita N. Njoku RN, BSN, MPH
+Second VP: Rita N. Njoku RN, BSN, MPH